Written by Santiago MontaldoUpdated on April 16, 2026

 • Agent Copilot: $0.045/minute (voice), $0.01/message (digital)

-Mobile access: Free with existing an subscription, $50/month standalone
+Mobile access: Free with an existing subscription, $50/month standalone

 Twilio Flex’s free trial gives you 5,000 active user hours to explore Twilio Flex’s call center capabilities without cost.